RCIC-UCI-Public/website-rcic/docs/source/hpc3/specs.rst

 ------------

 HPC3 is a heterogeneous cluster with several CPU types, memory footprints, InfiniBand revisions.
-All CPUs in HPC3 have the following *minimum requirements*:
+All nodes in HPC3 have the following *minimum requirements*:

 :*AVX support*:
    AVX2
-:*Cores/platform*:
- 24
+:*Cores/node*:
+   24 (most nodes have at least 40)
 :*Memory/core*:
    4GB
 :*IB Technology*:
    FDR (Fourteen Data Rate)

 `Ganglia <http://www.ganglia.org>`_ provides real time high-level `view of HPC3 utilization <https://hpc3.rcic.uci.edu/ganglia>`_.
 You must be on the UCI/VPN Network for this link to work.

-Most nodes in HPC3 have at least 40 cores/node.

 You may download node details info as the `CVS file </_static/nodes.csv>`_ or browse the table below.
 Click on the column header for sorting.

 .. csv-table:: Nodes info updated :blogauthor:`20 Aug 2024`.
    :class: noscroll-table sortable